 And so?
 Where to from here?
 How are we to make sense of our fleeting time on this planet, with all its terrifying beauty and beautiful terror?

 We create lists of things we feel we should do before we die.
 So that when we are the hunched dog in the back of the car, reeking of piss and grey in the muzzle, we can think to ourselves: I led a life worth living.
 I jumped out of a plane when I was 28!
 I went bungee jumping!
 I had a meaningful date tattooed on my ankle!
 I said yes more often!
 I went to the gym (at least) twice a week!
 I ate more veggies!
 I phoned my mom more!
 I went for walks in the forest!
 I went to movies on my own!
 I finally went to Paris!
 I made up with my father!
-(Not likely – he’s a cunt) I drove a Ferrari!
+(Not likely.)
+I drove a Ferrari!
 I learnt to talk to strangers!
 I had that extra glass of wine!
 I took the time to smell the roses!
 I learnt a new language!
 I went to pottery classes!
 I learned how to make sushi!
 I took up painting!
 I learnt carpentry!

 As the car jolts over the potholes and the smell of the vet’s rooms come closer, as his cold rubber hands reach for your neck to hold you down, is this what you have to offer?